-A prospective medical marijuana patient in Maryland must first register through the Maryland Medical Cannabis Commission (MMCC) website.
+A prospective medical cannabis patient in Maryland must first register through the Maryland Cannabis Administration (MCA) website.
 The Maryland medical cannabis patient registry is live and registering patients.

 What you will need: